oracle-livelabs/adb/shared/adb-refreshable-clones/adb-refreshable-clones.md

   ![Click Actions > Refresh](images/click-actions-refresh.png " ")

 3. The **Refresh Clone** dialog box prompts you for a refresh point date and time of the source database to which you want to refresh.
 This makes refreshes consistent and intelligible, as it definitively refreshes to an exact timestamp of the source.
-For example, if you inserted the second row into the source at about `16:06 UTC`, you could input `16:11 UTC` as your refresh point.
+For example, if you inserted the second row into the source at about `1:37 PM UTC`, you could input `1:47 PM UTC` as your refresh point.
 After you enter your refresh point timestamp, click **Refresh**.

   ![The Refresh Clone dialog box is displayed](images/refresh-clone-dialog-box.png " ")